 Trademark applications and registrations in Class 7 over the past 15 years.

 Class 7 covers machines, machine tools, power-operated tools, motors and engines (except for land vehicles), machine coupling and transmission components, agricultural implements other than hand-operated tools, incubators for eggs, and automatic vending machines.
-With over 116,500 live marks, it is one of the larger goods classes, reflecting the vast scope of industrial machinery, power tools, and automated equipment in global commerce.
+It is one of the larger goods classes, reflecting the vast scope of industrial machinery, power tools, and automated equipment in global commerce.

 Class 7 includes mainly machines and machine tools, motors and engines.